If you’re wondering how to make money on YouTube, it’s no mystery.

 That’s a lot of video viewing going on!

 So, what do these statistics mean for a newbie on YouTube?

-They show that there’s immense potential of high returns from investing in YouTube business.
+They show that there’s an immense potential for high returns from investing in a YouTube business.

 However, you first need to fulfill some basic initial requirements before you earn your first nickel on the platform.